Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 where $T_{p}$ is the trainable parameters of the regression model $R$, and $\mathcal{L}(\cdot)$ denotes the loss function. $Encoder(\cdot)$ denotes the encoding method. $X$ and $y$ correspond to the architecture and its performance in the architecture set, respectively.
 Then, we introduce the training process of the performance predictor from two aspects: the regression model and loss function.

 In terms of the regression model, we illustrate it based on the encoding scheme because different models are good at handling different types of data.
-First, aiming at the sequenced-based schemes, the models that are suitable for the sequence data are broadly used such as LSTM~\cite{deng2017peephole,istrate2019tapas}, RNN~\cite{liu2018progressive}, Transformer.
-Furthermore, some non-neural models are also commonly used such as Random Forest (RF), and Gradient Boosting Decision Tree (GBDT) because of their ability to distinguish feature importance~\cite{luo2020accuracy}.
-As for the graph-based scheme, the Graph Convolutional Network (GCN) is commonly used because of its superiority in processing graph data~\cite{wen2020neural}.
+First, for the sequenced-based schemes, the models suitable for the sequential data are broadly used such as LSTM~\cite{deng2017peephole,istrate2019tapas}, RNN~\cite{liu2018progressive}, Transformer.
+Furthermore, some non-neural models are also used such as random forest and gradient boosting decision tree because of their ability to distinguish feature importance~\cite{luo2020accuracy}.
+As for the graph-based scheme, GNNs are commonly used because of its superiority in processing graph data~\cite{wen2020neural}.

 With regard to the loss function, it can be mainly divided into two types.
 The first is the element-wise loss function that calculates the distance between the predicted label and the ground-truth label for every sample.
 The most commonly used is Mean Square Error (MSE) shown as Equation~(\ref{eq_mse}):